sfermigier/fermigier.com-gridsome/blog/2014-3-24-week-end-reading-2.md

 title: "Week-end readings #2"
 date: 2014-03-24
 path: 2014/3/week-end-reading-2
+summary: "(A new series of post dedicated to interesting stuff found on the web)."
+tags: ['Misc']
 ---

 (A new series of post dedicated to interesting stuff found on the web).